devops329/devops/instruction/grafanaK6/grafanaK6.md

 });
 ```

 You will want to exploit this pattern when you build your own load testing scripts.
-For example, when you acquire a pizza JWT during the purchase endpoint request and then supply it later on with the pizza verification call.
+For example, when you acquire a pizza Json Web Token (JWT) during the purchase endpoint request and then supply it later on with the pizza verification call.
+If you don't do this then you will be verifying the pizza that was created when you created your HAR file and not the pizzas generated during the load test.

 ## Wrap up